Magic Carpet 2: Development

 A version for the Panasonic M2 was in the works, but it never released due to the system's cancellation.

 Reception

 A Next Generation critic assessed that despite the improvements to the interface, addition of level objectives, modifications to the game engine, and improved graphics, Magic Carpet 2 plays the same as the original Magic Carpet.
 Concluding that "if you loved the first Magic Carpet, this one is definitely for you", he gave it four out of five stars.
+Rating it three out of four stars, PC Magazine praised the graphics' quality and speed but advised those susceptible to motion sickness from first-person games to avoid the game.

 In 1996, GamesMaster rated the game 27th on its "Top 100 Games of All Time", one place below the original Magic Carpet.